Information for parents

-Please check your child's box every night for letters
+Please check your child's box every night for letters and homework.

 Reading books and reading diaries need to be in school every Monday.
 Please ensure you record in the reading diary when you have read with your child.
 Book bags will be returned with new books every Wednesday.
 Please regularly spend time reading with your child.

 Please contribute to your child's scrapbook on a regular basis so we are informed about your child's interests and achievements.
 These books are a fantastic opportunity for your child to share their interests and news with the class.

 Our PE day regularly changes so please send a named PE kit into school to be left on your child's peg for each half term.

 Fresh water is always available for the children in class but if your child has a water bottle in school, please make sure it is clearly named and contains plain water only.
 Other children will drink it if you put anything else in.

 You will need to take it home and wash it daily.

 Activities related to what is being taught in school are regularly sent home for you to complete with your child.
 You do not always have to send completed work back in but we would love to hear how your child has done.